-In accordance with federal regulations set forth by The Higher Education Act of 1965, as amended, below is a summary of consumer information that must be made available to all students at American River College (ARC).
+In accordance with federal regulations set forth by The Higher Education Act of 1965, as amended, the following is a summary of consumer information that must be made available to all students at American River College.
 Each topic listed gives a brief description of the information that must be disclosed and explains how it can be obtained.

-Section 1.
-Information about American River College
+I. Information About American River College

 This includes resetting a student's password.
 If you do not remember your password reset questions, then you must come to the campus or one of the outreach centers in person with photo identification.

-Student Rights under the Family Educational Rights and Privacy Act (FERPA)
+Student Rights Under the Family Educational Rights and Privacy Act (FERPA)

 Students have the right to:

 - Request an amendment of their education record if a student believes it is inaccurate or misleading.
-If a student feels there is an error in his or her record, the student should submit a statement to the College official responsible for the record, clearly identifying the part of the record he or she wants changed and why he or she believes it is inaccurate or misleading.
+If a student feels there is an error in his or her record, then the student should submit a statement to the college official responsible for the record, clearly identifying the part of the record he or she wants changed and why he or she believes it is inaccurate or misleading.
 That office will notify the student of their decision and advise of any appropriate appeal rights.

 - Consent to disclosure of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
 There are several exceptions which permit disclosure without consent, including but not limited to: